-There are a lot dance and music clubs in Prague but as opposed to the bars, most of the popular late-night clubbing venues exist outside of the city center.
-Check out some of best clubs in Prague we have listed here for you.
-The best day to hit the night clubs is Thursday to Saturday, but in the centre you will never find a club empty.
-Don’t arrive before 10.30pm; that is our advice.
+There are many dance and music clubs in Prague, but most of the popular late-night clubbing venues exist outside of the city centre as opposed to the bars.
+Check out some of the best clubs in Prague we have listed here for you.
+The best day to hit the night clubs is Thursday to Saturday, but you will never find a club empty in the centre.
+Please don’t arrive before 10.30 pm; that is our advice.

 Location: Kubelíkova 27, Prague 3, website

 Tram: 5, 9, 26, 55, 58 stop Lipanská

 Prague’s biggest and newest venue is housed in Holesovice‘s market complex.
 Club also includes a pan-Asian restaurant, a major venue for big-name live events and dance club.
 The club is popular amongst the city’s fashionable elite.
 Go early; otherwise, be prepared for long lines at the door.

 Location: Bubenské nábřeží 306, Smichov, website

 Klub Lávka is a cheesy disco with a cool riverside terrace overlooking Charles Bridge and Prague Castle.
 The party goes on until early morning.

 If funk and techno is your favourite, then Roxy is the best club in town.
 Arrive around midnight when the fun starts.
 It has been one of Prague’s most popular clubs since 1993 with live bands, local and international DJs, and concerts.
 During the day, it serves as a pub.
 The weekends get busy as the club is open till the early hours of the morning.